w33ble/architect-npmrc-action/help.md

 ## Developing

-To cut a new release, pull the project down and install the dependencies with `yarn`.
+Pull the project down and install the dependencies with `yarn`.
+Note that you should use node 12 as this is the version that the Github Action runs in.

 Tests can be created with a `.spec.js` extension.